Raycosine/Quandle/README.md

 # Quandle
 A quantum variant of wordle.

-This is the project submitted to Quantum Game Jam 2022.
-During Quantum Games Hackathon, a few more features were added.
+This is the project submitted to [Quantum Game Jam 2022](https://itch.io/jam/quantum-game-jam-2022/rate/1707734).
+During Quantum Games Hackathon, a few more features were added: "quantum" anagrams & redesigned UI.

 #Credits
 Game design & coding & UI & background music: Raycosine.